On a recent Friday night

 A gorilla-sized shadow fell unexpectedly across Ramón's face.

 "Montéz, what are you doing here?"
 Monkeybreath said in the typical in-your-face-with-horrendous-breath way that had given him his nickname.

 He could've starred in a remake of Beauty and the Beast.
 And definitely not as a male version of the Beauty.
 He was everything he'd been six years earlier—and more.
 At 230 pounds, most of it fat with just enough muscle to look scary, he projected an aura of unlimited meanness.

-“This party’s just for Julianne’s friends.”
-He moved close enough that Ramón could see his reflection in Monkeybreath’s eyes.
-“Get out!”
+"This party's just for Julianne's friends."
+He moved close enough for Ramón to see his reflection in Monkeybreath's eyes.
+"Get out!"

 Although Ramón wouldn't ordinarily take someone wearing a Fred Flintstone caveman costume seriously, he gasped loudly—like someone desperate for air.
 Before he could respond, Julianne came to his rescue.

 "Ramón is my friend.
 I invited him, and he's staying.
 Behave yourself or I'll have him throw you out."

 Ramón didn't need to glance at himself in the mirror over the entertainment center to remember he weighed 125, the most conspicuously absent part of which was muscle.
 Of course, he felt heavier when his clothes were soggy.
 Like now.

 Julianne had once made him react that way.

 Ramón wasn't the only one evaluating his lack of potential as a party bouncer.
 Monkeybreath looked at him and laughed.
 Not once, but repeatedly.
 His laughs didn't sound human, and each one was louder and coarser than the previous one.